GJena/CIS-700-7_TwitterChatbot/README.md

 "how are you." | "i ' m ok . thanks ."
 "who is hillary clinton?" | "hillary is the one who cares ."
 "you are sweet" | "i am a good friend "
-"" | ""
-"" | ""
-"" | ""
-"" | ""
-"" | ""
-"" | ""
-"" | ""

-User: "hey"

-Bot: "good morning all"

-User:  "how are you."

-Bot: "i ' m ok . thanks ."

-User: "who is hillary clinton?"

-Bot: "hillary is the one who cares ."

-User: "you are sweet"

-Bot:  "i am a good friend ."

-User: "who is donald trump"

-Bot: "he is an idiot"
+"who is donald trump" | "he is an idiot"

-User: "who do the like the best."

-Bot:  "you ' re the best i ' ve ever seen ."
+"who do the like the best." | you ' re the best i ' ve ever seen .

-User: "cookies"

-Bot: "i need that !"
+"cookies" | "i need that !"

-User: "thanks."

-Bot:  "no worries !"
+"thanks." | "no worries !"

-User: "get lost"

-Bot: "i ' m sorry ."
+"get lost" | "i ' m sorry ."

-User: "no way."

-Bot: "that is what i said ."
+"no way." | "that is what i said ."

-User: "bye"

-Bot: "i ' m so fucking sad"
+"bye" | "i ' m so fucking sad"

 The replies of the bot in the above conversation seem relevant and coherent.
 Some responses might even convince a witness that a human was talking.